 Bone dry cider is a crisp beverage that mixes bittersweet and dessert apples, while dry hopped cider takes an acidic apple cider and adds three kinds of hops.
 Tieton also produces tangy fruit ciders, such as peach, cherry, and huckleberry, all of which incorporate Washington apples into the mix.

 The Methow Valley Ciderhouse is a hidden gem on the eastern edge of the North Cascades in a valley laden with rich soil.
-It’s now a full-service restaurant with an extensive menu, but the cider remains one of the primary draws for visitors.
+Although it’s a full-service restaurant with an extensive menu, the cider remains one of the primary draws for visitors.

 An old apple packing shed from the 1930s now serves as the cider house tap room for Washington Gold Cider.
 Operated by the same folks behind Lake Chelan Winery and located just steps from the beautiful lake itself, Washington Gold creates bright-tasting ciders that never use any artificial flavors or colors.